octacian/tell/API.md

 Tell API
 ========
-Tell has a very simple API composed of two functions for use by other mods.
+Tell has a very simple API composed of three functions for use by other mods.

 `tell.add(name, from, msg)`